Get your flu shot by October so you’re protected through the winter months, when flu is most likely to spread.

 Where can I get a flu vaccine?

 You can visit your local doctor’s office, pharmacy, or clinic event in your area.
-You can also get your flu shot at many drugstores and even grocery stores.
+You can also get your flu shot at drugstores and grocery stores.

 Visit the Flu Vaccine Finder to find a flu vaccine location near you.